slott56/py-web-tool/src/pyweb.rst

 to turn off indentation for languages like Fortran, where identation is not used.

-In **py-web-tool**, there are two options.
+In **py-web-lp**, there are two options.
 The default behavior is that the indent of a ``@< name @>`` command is used to set the indent of the material is expanded in place of this reference.
 If all ``@<`` commands are presented at the left margin, no indentation will be done.
 This is helpful simplification,